-Figure 1.3b shows some of the same stellar categories already mentioned in connection with Figure 1.3a.
+Figure 1.3b shows some of the same stellar categories already mentioned in connection with part (a).
 The densest region is occupied by main-sequence stars.
 The distinctive kink extending from the main sequence toward cooler and brighter stars is called the turn-off point (TO).
-The supergiant branch stars (SGB) are located on a horizontal part stretching toward the right, which turns upward into the red giant branch (RGB).
-Three more groups of stars can be distinguished on the left-hand side of the red giant branch: the asymptotic giant branch (AGB), the red horizontal branch (RHB), and the blue horizontal branch (BHB).
-As will be seen below, the different groups of stars seen in Figure 1.3a,b correspond to different stages of stellar evolution.
+The subgiant branch stars (SGB) are located on a horizontal part stretching toward the right, which turns upward into the red giant branch (RGB).
+Three more groups of stars can be clearly distinguished on the left-hand side of the RGB: the asymptotic giant branch (AGB), the red horizontal branch (RHB), and the blue horizontal branch (BHB).
+As will be seen below, the different groups of stars seen in parts (a) and (b) correspond to different stages of stellar evolution.
 Globular clusters in particular play an outstanding role in astrophysics since the distinct features in their Hertzsprung-Russell diagrams represent strong constraints for stellar models.

-1.4.3 Stellar Evolution of Single Stars
+Stellar Evolution of Single Stars